TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Experiments

-The training data comprises Conceptual Captions 3M (CC3M), Conceptual Captions 12M (CC12M)~\cite{sharma2018conceptual,changpinyo2021conceptual}, COCO~\cite{lin2014coco}, SpokenCOCO~\cite{hsu2021text}, Flickr8k~\cite{hodosh2013flickr}, and Flickr8kAudio~\cite{harwath2015flickraudio}.
-For COCO and Flickr8k, we employ the original corpora for image-text pairs and then further employ SpokenCOCO and Flickr8kAudio, their recorded speech version, to comprise audio-text-image tri-modal pairs.
+\textbf{CC3M} is an image-text paired dataset that consists of about 3.3M paired instances.
+Different from the curated style of other image caption annotations, the dataset is collected from the web through an automatic pipeline.
+Therefore, the image-text pairs represent a wider variety of styles.

+\textbf{CC12M} is an image-text paired dataset with about 12M instances, which is adequate for pretraining vision-language systems.
+The dataset is similarly collected as CC3M with relaxed constraints during its automatic pipeline to further increase the data size.

+\textbf{COCO} is a popular dataset for various computer vision tasks.
+The data provides images with diverse annotations including object segmentations, object bounding boxes, object classes, key points, and text descriptions.
+We employed the images and corresponding text descriptions to train image-to-text and text-to-image tasks of TMT.

+\textbf{SpokenCOCO} is the speech version of COCO dataset.
+The dataset is collected by recording human speakers reading the text annotations of COCO.
+By merging SpokenCOCO with COCO, we can build speech-image-text tri-modal paired datasets which makes it possible to train all 6 tasks of TMT.

+\textbf{Flickr8k} is a famous image captioning dataset contains 8K images with five different captions for each image.
+The images are collected from six different Flickr groups to contain diverse scenes and situations.

+\textbf{Flickr8kAudio} is the speech version of the Flickr8k dataset, similar to the relationship between COCO and SpokenCOCO.
+The dataset is constructed by recording the speech from 183 speakers.
+By merging Flickr8kAudio with Flickr8k dataset, we can build speech-image-text tri-modal paired datasets.

 For CC3M and CC12M, VITS~\cite{kim2021vits}, a TTS model trained on VCTK \cite{yamagishi2019vctk}, is employed to synthesize speech from random speakers to compile audio-text-image pairs.
 The evaluation is performed on the test split of COCO and Flickr8k after finetuning.
 The popular Karpathy splits \cite{karpathy2015deep} are employed for COCO and Flickr8k.